 Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

-- Location: Bodrum is located on the southwestern Aegean coast of Türkiye (not the Turkish Riviera — that is Antalya) — a peninsula with over 20 bays between Gümüşlük and Göltürkbükü.
+- Bodrum is located on the southwestern Aegean coast of Türkiye (not the Turkish Riviera — that is Antalya) — a peninsula with over 20 bays between Gümüşlük and Göltürkbükü.

 - Top sights: Bodrum Castle (1402) with Museum of Underwater Archaeology, Mausoleum of Halicarnassus (Seven Wonders of the Ancient World), Old Town Bazaar and Yalıkavak Superyacht Marina.